vivekd16/agentic/src/agentic/tools/README.md

 1. Have a descriptive name
 2. Include a clear docstring describing its purpose, parameters, and return value
-3. For functions that need authentication, include a `run_context` parameter
+3. For functions that need authentication, include a `thread_context` parameter
 4. Have proper type hints for parameters and return values

 Functions can be synchronous or asynchronous: